nrwl/nx/docs/shared/migration/adding-to-monorepo.md

 {% card title="Nx and Turbo" description="Read about how Nx compares to Turborepo" url="/concepts/more-concepts/turbo-and-nx" /%}

-{% card title="Nx and Lerna" description="Read about how Nx and Lerna can be used together" url="/recipes/adopting-nx/lerna-and-nx" /%}

 {% card title="Integrated Repos vs Package-Based Repos" description="Learn about two styles of monorepos." url="/concepts/integrated-vs-package-based" /%}

 {% /cards %}